junsik45/MatrixMul/README.md

 # Matrix Multiplication Optimization

 This project implements matrix multiplication using various optimization techniques including **tiling**, **vectorization** (with AVX instructions), and **parallelization** (via OpenMP).
 The goal is to maximize performance by utilizing modern CPU features and memory hierarchies.
+Now it is added to have GPU codes.
+The goal is to optimize the matrix multiplication to maximize performance by utilizing GPU features in CUDA.

 ## Overview